samkang8293/Venmore/README.md

 ## Overview

-We all use Venmo to send money to our friends, family, and various others, regardless of what the reason may be (i.e. a friend paid for both our meals so we Venmo them back for our meal cost).
+We all use Venmo to send money to our friends, family, and various others, regardless of what the reason may be (i.e. a friend paid for both our meals so we Venmo them back for our individual meal cost).
 Although Venmo's payment system works great, I have decided to focus on a multi-user setting, where one person venmo requests multiple users involved in a group dinner setting.
-This came from my friends and my frustration in sending repetitive Venmo requests, so I thought it would be fun to recreate and upgrade Venmo and call it Venmore.
+This came from my friends' and my frustration in sending Venmo requests for the same cost repetitively, so I thought it would be fun to recreate and upgrade Venmo and call it Venmore.

 ## Data Model